Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Introduction

 \begin{itemize} \item[(i)] Based on a multiscale statistic in the spirit as described above and for any significance level $\alpha\in (0,1)$, we construct a threshold level such that the resulting test $\phi_T^\eta$ for the testing problem \eqref{eq: Testing_problem} satisfies

 where $T$ denotes the time horizon of the diffusion's observation.
 Note that \eqref{eq: level_asymp} is a substantially stronger statement than the pointwise relation $\limsup_{T\to\infty} \E_b[\phi_T^\eta]\leq\alpha$ for all $b\in H_0$.
-For the derivation of \eqref{eq: level_asymp}, we construct a random variable $Y_\eta$ \begin{itemize} \item that provably dominates the test statistic \textit{uniformly} on the similiarity hypothesis in stochastic order asymptotically and \item whose distribution depends continuously on the level $\eta$ of similarity, and $Y_0$ equals the limiting distribution of the test statistic under the simple null. \end{itemize}
+For the derivation of \eqref{eq: level_asymp}, we construct a random variable $Y_\eta$ \begin{itemize} \item that provably dominates the test statistic \textit{uniformly} on the similarity hypothesis in stochastic order asymptotically and \item whose distribution depends continuously on the level $\eta$ of similarity, and $Y_0$ equals the limiting distribution of the test statistic under the simple null hypothesis, i.e. $\eta=0$ in \eqref{eq: Testing_problem}. \end{itemize}

-The cornerstone of the construction of $Y_\eta$ is the identification of the weak limit of the multiscale test statistic \textit{uniformly} in $b\in H_0$.
+The cornerstone for the construction of $Y_\eta$ is the identification of the weak limit of the multiscale test statistic \textit{uniformly} in $b\in H_0$.
 Whereas weak limit results for supremum statistics like ours have been derived in various settings (cf. \cite{Walther}, \cite{Proksch}, \cite{Rohde_2} and \cite{Rohde}), the additional uniformity in the drift parameter accounting for the composite null in \eqref{eq: Testing_problem} is new and considerably more involved on a mathematical level.

 \item[(ii)] We prove optimality and adaptivity for the similarity test in the minimax sense, as introduced in \cite{Ingster1} and \cite{Ingster2}.
 We exemplarily consider the case of alternatives belonging to some Hölder class $\mathcal{H}(\beta, L)$ where deviations are measured in weighted supremum norm which is the equivalent to weighted risk definitions in sharp adaptive drift estimation like \cite{Dalalyan} or \cite{Strauch_2}.
 Our similarity test is shown to be rate-optimal in the minimax sense, adaptive in both the unknown parameters $\beta$ and $L$, optimal in the constant for the regime $\beta\leq 1$ and here, even sharp adaptive in $L$.
-The hypotheses construction in the proof of the lower bound involves a delicate fixed point problem as the drift itself appears in the invariant density which pops up in the deviation measure between null and alternative.
+The hypotheses construction in the proof of the lower bound involves a fixed point problem as the drift itself appears in the invariant density which pops up in the deviation measure between null and alternative.